charlieharutaka/fyp/README.md

 The script will generate 3 files, a `.png` of the spectrogram, a `.pt` of the spectrogram, and a `.wav` LPCM file of the produced audio.

+Model files can be downloaded in the releases section of this repository, https://github.com/charlieharutaka/fyp/releases.